undarmin/rock-paper-scissors/README.md

 # rock-paper-scissors
-The classic "Rock, Paper, Scissors" game.
+The classic "Rock, Paper, Scissors" game.\
+\
+Open the game at: https://undarmin.github.io \
+Select a choice to play!